-Procedures for online attendance are located on the summer school website under Staff Information.
+\\ Procedures for online attendance are emailed to all teaching staff in May.
 Please review the Attendance Instructions.

 Attendance must be taken online daily at the beginning of each class and maintained by teachers.
 You may have your assistants record your attendance but you are ultimately responsible for the timeliness and accuracy of this information.